Scarce Forester

 All three British Forester species are similar and care is needed to separate them.
 In the males, a hand lens can be used to observe the antennae for differences at the tips (see identification literature elsewhere).
 As larvae, Scarce Forester mines the leaves of Knapweed whilst Forester feeds on Sorrel and Dock and Cistus Forester on Common Rock-rose.

-The map below shows the distribution of records of Scarce Forester (Jordanita globulariae) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Scarce Forester (Jordanita globulariae) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Scarce Forester (Jordanita globulariae) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Scarce Forester (Jordanita globulariae) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Scarce Forester (Jordanita globulariae) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Scarce Forester (Jordanita globulariae) can be seen on the external pages listed below:
+For more information and images of Scarce Forester (Jordanita globulariae), please take can be seen on the external pages listed below: